There are many reasons why you may want to send money offshore, perhaps to a family member or in preparation for an investment.

 It does not mean you don't have to be on your guard.
 Which organisation you choose to make your transfer, and how that money is received at the other end will make a difference to the cost for both the person transferring funds and the party receiving.

 And just because Australia has a modern banking system does not mean one service is almost the same as the next.
 In 2016 the World Bank found the cost of sending money from Australia was the third highest out of the G20 countries.

 In addition, the Australian Competition and Consumer Commission (ACCC) in 2019 released it's findings from research into money transfers, and found in some circumstances consumers could save up to $AU500 on a $US7000 transfer.
 Both the World Bank1 and the ACCC2 also found the big four banks are often the most expensive option for offshore money transfers from Australia.

 Where are the 'hidden' costs?

 - The most significant variation in price between suppliers is likely to come from the retail exchange rate on offer, known as the margin fee.
 You make look up the exchange rate for the Australian dollar to the US dollar and find $AU1.00 is worth US75c, but for an international funds transfer the organisation you have picked may only be offering US74c.
 The difference on each dollar transferred is the profit the organisation is adding into the transaction, and that margin fee can vary considerably between service providers.

-- That cost may be the only additional charge, so the offer could be advertised as fee-free, which although true may not mean its the best offer available.
+- An offer may be advertised as fee-free, which although true may not mean it's the best offer available.
 The old adage "it pays to shop around" works well for currency transfers.

 - Fees can come in various forms.
 In addition to the 'margin fee' there could be additional costs, including: conversion fees, fees charged by the institution receiving the funds and fees associated with the size and frequency of the transaction.